JesseTG/melonds-ds/README.md

   This is a low priority for melonDS DS, since libretro frontends are typically used for playing games.
   However, I may integrate it if there's enough demand.
+- **DSi Camera Support:**
+  Standalone melonDS supports emulating the DSi's cameras.
+  Support in melonDS DS is planned, but has not yet been integrated.

 # Compatibility